 Although a rainy vacation doesn't sound so appealing, countries experiencing the start of their monsoon rains can still be enjoyed.

-Unless Mother Nature is moody, there should still be frequent sunny days.
-As a bonus, traveling during the low season usually means less crowds and significant discounts on activities and accommodation.
+Unless Mother Nature is especially moody, you can still enjoy sunny days frequently during monsoon season.
+As a bonus, traveling during the low season usually means dealing with less crowds and receiving significant discounts on activities and accommodation.

 Before making the decision to travel during the low season, do some research.
-Some islands, such as Koh Lanta in Thailand, are very seasonal.
-Most of the guesthouses and restaurants will close up.
+Some islands, such as Koh Lanta in Thailand and the Perhentians in Malaysia are very seasonal.
+Many of the guesthouses and restaurants will close up.
 Trash may gather on the beaches because businesses stop picking it up.

 Places with the Best Weather